almusjan/-qam-cli/README.md

     - Templates
       - `Vanilla`: create html project with tailwindcss.
       - `Webpack`: create html project with tailwindcss and webpack.
-      - `Angular`: create html project with tailwindcss and angular.
+      - `Angular`: create angular project with tailwindcss.

 For more details information on commands, run `qam --help`.